isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-spiders-have-brains.markdown

 The Hallers rule states that as an animal's body size reduces, the more its proportion of its body taken by its body increases.
 For example, 2-3% of the human's body mass is composed of the brain.
 Further, scientifically, the tiny animal brains take up 15% of the creatures biomass - however, some spiders tend to be much smaller comparatively.
 However, brain cells also need high amounts of energy.
 Thus, the spiders will be converting most of the food they take up into brain power.
-From a Costa Rica and Panama study on the spider's brain extension, researchers resolved that the Nephila clavipes had a weight that's a 400,000 multiple of  the small spiders.
+From a Costa Rica and Panama study on the spider's brain extension, researchers resolved that the Nephila clavipes had a weight that's a 400,000 multiple ofÂ  the small spiders.
 ## How Do Large Spider Brains Help In Spinning Webs?
 Its a key presumption that spiders require a large brain to create to super complicated webs.
 This is relatively true to some extend but not for all the spider species.
 For example, the kleptoparasitic spiders have eveolved and are unable to spin their webs and so they steal such webs from other spiders.
 However, these kleptoparasitic spiders do not have a smaller brain compared to other spiders.
 On the other hand, the researcher noted that the spiders require to be smart to become stealthy and sneaky - and thus this shows why the kleptoparasitic and other stealing spiders have a big brain too just like the web-weaving spiders.